noriakis/software/docs/wcGeneSummary/03-metacyc_manual.md

 <img src="03-metacyc_manual_files/figure-html/wcmeta2-1.png" width="100%" style="display: block; margin: auto;" />

 For column other than the query and text, in this example `commonName` and `pathwayID`, the relationship between query and these columns are to be plotted.
+In this example, the connection between query and text is not shown because `queryPlot` is FALSE.

 ```r